PavlidisE/acme-booking/README.md

 DELETE /api/v1/bookings?uuid=<booking-uuid>
 ```

-## Things To Improve
+## Future Enhancements

-- REST API
+- REST API:
-    - SSL
+  - Implement SSL for secure communication.
-    - Authentication (out of scope but still.)
-- Repository
+  - Add authentication mechanisms.

-    - Audit Traffic
+- Repository:
-    - Opt for query building (more fine-grained) approach,
-      instead of hard-coded queries, for extensibility.
+  - Opt for query building (more fine-grained) approach, instead of hard-coded queries, for extensibility.
-    - Add Retention policy on past bookings
+  - Implement a retention policy on past bookings.
+  - Enable audit logging for traffic monitoring.

-- Time
+- Time:
-    - Potentially using Zoned Datetime for everything and configuring on deployment could be better.
+  - Consider using Zoned Datetime for all time-related data and configure it during deployment for better time zone management.